kartikeysingh6/kartikeysingh6/README.md

 ## I'm a Gamer, a Programmer, an Ethical Hacker and an Indian!

-- 🔭 I’m currently learning about Computer Vision by OpenCV on Python.
+- 🔭 I’m currently learning about OpenCV using Python.
 - 🏆 Gold Star at Problem Solving and C++ at [HackerRank][hackerrank]
 - 🥈 Silver Star at C at [HackerRank][hackerrank]
-- ⭐ 2 Stars at [CodeChef][codcf]
+- ⭐ 3 Stars at [CodeChef][codcf]
-- 😎 Hobbies: Playing videogames, rapping, solving rubix cube, table tennis.
+- 😎 Hobbies: Playing videogames, rapping, solving rubix cube, table tennis and programming of course.

 <img align='right' src="https://raw.githubusercontent.com/Rishit-dagli/Rishit-dagli/master/images/octocat-anime.gif" width='110'>